VanditGupta/Classifier-Explorer/README.md

 4. View the performance of the classifier on the dataset.
 5. Repeat steps 2-4 to compare classifiers.

-## Screenshots

 ## Contributors

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Refer to the CONTRIBUTING.md file for contribution guidelines.
+Refer to the [CONTRIBUTING.md](https://github.com/VanditGupta/Streamlit_Practice/blob/main/CONTRIBUTING.MD) file for contribution guidelines.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/VanditGupta/Streamlit_Practice/blob/main/LICENSE) file for details.

 ## Contact
 For any inquiries or contributions, please contact me at [vanditgupta22@gmail.com](mailto:vanditgupta22@gmail.com)